Colour Psychology in Interior Painting: Transform The Home

 You’ll need these painting tools :

-Two interior paint colors (contrast or complementary)
+Two interior paint colours (contrast or complementary)

 - Painter's tape